Elevation & Shadow Tokens: Architectural Foundations for Depth Management

 }

-Workflow Optimization: Decouple token generation from framework-specific bundlers.
-Use a standalone token compiler (e.g., Style Dictionary) that outputs CSS variables, SCSS maps, and JS objects simultaneously.
-This ensures React, Vue, and vanilla implementations consume identical depth values without duplication.
+Decouple token generation from framework-specific bundlers.
+A standalone compiler (Style Dictionary) that outputs CSS variables, SCSS maps, and JS objects simultaneously ensures React, Vue, and vanilla implementations consume identical depth values without duplication.

-Dark mode elevation requires a perceptual shift: shadows become less visible on dark backgrounds, necessitating either increased opacity, added ambient light layers, or border-based depth cues.
+Dark mode elevation requires a perceptual shift: shadows become less visible on dark backgrounds, requiring either increased opacity, added ambient light layers, or border-based depth cues.
+Decoupling shadow opacity from the value string makes this possible without duplicating the entire elevation tier:

 :root {